NietoDeveloper/BriefCase/README.md

 ## Setup Instructions

-To set up the project locally, follow these steps:
+To set up the project locally and :

 1. Clone the repository:
    ```bash  git clone https://github.com/NietoDeveloper/BriefCase